korenmiklos/stata-debate/slides.md

 ::::
 :::

-## Data Wrangling and Visualization
+## Stata is best for data wrangling and visualization
 :::columns
 ::::column
 \small